shsagir/play-area-sync/docs/quirks.md

 ## No root shell

 Professinal Apps only have [remote SSH execution](/remote-ssh-execution-pro).
 [Universal Apps](/app-uni) are coming with a SSH environment, but that is not a root shell, it's "jailed".
 So you can use it for deployment and for common tasks around development.

-Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, jpegoptim, optipng, Gulp, webpack, ruby, Rails a mailserver.
-Sounds scary?
-Embrace the idea of decoupled services, don't let your users wait, while your application is crunching a video.
+Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, Gulp, webpack, ruby, Rails a mailserver.

+We do so for security and performance reasons.
+Embrace the idea of decoupled services, don't let your users wait, while your application is crunching a video or some images.
 Consider to use an alternative or a third party service.

 The Pro Stack has the [Worker Component](/worker-pro) to have CPU intensive long running tasks run in the background, but again only for software you can install via Composer.

+## Image optimization tools

+Tools like jpegoptim and optipng can additionally help to reduce file size of your images and are considered a best practice today.
+As much as we would like to make those tools available, we can't.
+They consume a lot of CPU time and memory. fortrabbit Apps are build for fast short running light processes, not heavy lifting.

 ### wkhtmltopdf